Harvard’s Tour App Highlights Overlooked History

 Widener Memorial Library is the centerpiece of Harvard’s library system and one of the nation’s largest libraries—but how many people know that it sits on land donated by a slaveholder?
 Or, on the other hand, that Julian Francis Abele, the first African American graduate of the University of Pennsylvania’s architecture program, was one of the chief architects of this iconic Harvard building?

-As Mini Saxena LLM ’22 walked through Harvard Yard toward Widener to prep for her walking tour assignment, she was immediately struck by how imposing the limestone and red brick structure is.
+As Mini Saxena LLM ’22 walked through Harvard Yard toward Widener to prep for her tour assignment, she was immediately struck by how imposing the limestone and red brick structure is.
 Peering through the pillars that envelop it, she gazed up and saw Harvard’s motto, Veritas, etched in stone above the building’s heavy doors.

 “It made me feel that this building houses not just the truth but all the truth that there is in the world,” Saxena recalled.
 “At the same time, I also was struck by this question of access.
 Who feels at home here, and who has access to this slightly intimidating structure?”